Chronological Thinking in Full-Duplex Spoken Dialogue Language Models: Experiments

 After generating the textual dialogues and their corresponding chronological thinking chains, we synthesize the audio using Step-Audio-TTS-3B~\citep{stepaudio}, a large-scale text-to-speech model capable of high-quality voice cloning.
 To ensure speaker diversity, we build a speaker library by collecting and cleaning over 50,000 single-speaker audio clips from various sources such as short-form videos, streaming media, and podcasts to serve as the prompt audio.
 For each dialogue, two distinct speakers are randomly selected from this library, and their voices are cloned using Step-Audio-3B to produce a complete, natural-sounding multi-turn spoken conversation~\citep{stepaudio}.
 The total hours for each dataset are summarized in Table \ref{tab:dataset}.

 We follow the method in~\citep{salmduplex} to create barge-in events: each dialogue turn has a random 50\% probability of cutting off the agent's speech to allow the user to barge in.
 When a barge-in occurs, a $0.64$s delay is enforced before the agent ceases speaking.
+We introduce a delay of 0.32s between the end of the user's speech and the start of the agent's response to enhance the naturalness of the dialogue.
 As demonstrated in~\citep{salmduplex}, this approach enables the model to effectively learn the barge-in behavior.